okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-add-sdk-to-your-app/main/index.md

 ## When to use this guide

-Use this guide if you've completed the Okta Org upgrade to the Identity Engine, your app's authentication flows use either the direct Okta authN APIs calls or the Okta classic authN SDK, and you're ready to upgrade those flows to use the Identity Engine IDX SDK.
+Use this guide if you've completed the Okta org upgrade to the Identity Engine, your app's authentication flows use either the direct Okta authN APIs calls or the Okta classic authN SDK, and you're ready to upgrade those flows to use the Identity Engine IDX SDK.

 <StackSnippet snippet="sdksforauthflows" />